vistart/iaml-labs/README.md

 <img src="assets\step_4.png" width="500" height="200">

 #### Step 5:
 Enter the copied Github link in the pop-up window on the Notebook server (keep branch as `master`).
-Now click *Clone* to copy the labs into Notable.
+Now click *Clone* to copy the labs into Noteable.
 <br/>
 <img src="assets\step_5.png" width="500" height="200">

 #### Step 6:
-Notable will take few seconds to copy and load the IAML Labs.
+Noteable will take few seconds to copy and load the IAML Labs.
 <br/>
 <img src="assets\step_6.png" width="500" height="200">

 #### Step 7:
-Once the Notable is successfull, it will show the repository contents.
+Once the Noteable is successfull, it will show the repository contents.
 <br/>
 <img src="assets\step_7.png" width="500" height="200">